gamesbook/pyprototypr/docs/basic_concepts.rst

 that are “deeper down”; in the same way that a foundation is below a floor, which in turn is below the walls, which are below the ceiling, which is below the roof.
-The lower layers are often not “visible”, even if they are there and are just as important!
+The lower layers are often not “visible”, even if they are there, but they are just as important!

 So, for example, a page may contain rectangles representing cards.
 Each card may then have additional rectangles placed on it, representing some aspect that is part of your card design.
 Those rectangles, in turn, could have text, images or icons on/inside them.
-So, each item that is created later can “obscure” some part - or even all - of the item it is placed on which came earlier.
+So, each item that is created later can “obscure” some part - or even all - of the item it is placed on which was defined previously.

 Its also possible to define things earlier in a script that are reused later on.